VijayHYadav/Master-Collection-Classes-in-C-Sharp--Using-Visual-Studio/README.md

 List<T> Properties:
 - Capacity => The number of elements that the List<T> can contain before it needs resizing (The initial capacity of List<T> is 0.)
 - Count => The number of elements contained in the List<T>
+The Capacity can be trimmed to be equal to the number of elements in the collection (represented by Count property) by using TrimExcess method as shown in the demo in Visual Studio